Luv2bnanook44/bingo_card_generator/README.md

 * Add "Show in Finder" button
 * Possibly add capability to store bingo cards in database, user chooses to download
 * Show finished products in confirmation page
+* Add button to choose font of word on top
+* Add instructions for how to find filepath and examples for windows and mac
+* option to choose different styles of Bingo cards

 ### Current app: